phpv8/php-v8/README.md

 With php-v8 you can even implement nodejs in PHP.
 Not sure whether anyone should/will do this anyway, but it's doable.

-*NOTE: Most, if not all, methods are named like in the V8 API - starting from capital letter.
-This PSR violation is done intentionally with the purpose to provide a more solid experience between the native V8 C++ API and the V8 PHP API.*

 ## Demo

 Here is a [Hello World][v8-hello-world]